mxagar/disaster_response_pipeline/README.md

 The dataset is contained in the folder [`data`](data), and it consists of the following files:

-- `messages.csv`
+- `messages.csv`: a CSV of shape `(26248, 4)`, which contains the help messages (in original and translated form) as well as information on the source.
-- `categories.csv`
+- `categories.csv`: a CSV of shape `(26248, 2)` which matches each message id from `messages.csv` with 36 categories, related to the type of disaster message.
+All categories are in text from in one column.
+All those target categories are listed in [`config.yaml`](config.yaml).

+The [`notebooks`](notebooks) provide a good first exposure to the contents of the datasets.
 After running the [ETL pipeline](#etl-pipeline), the SQLite database `DisasterResponse.db` is created, which contains a clean merge of the aforementioned files.

 ## Notes on the Implementation